Qiongyi/TRIAGE_R_Package_v2/docs/Installation.rst

 Python Environment Setup
 ------------------------

-To install the TRIAGE R package, you'll first need to set up the required Python modules within R using the reticulate package.
+To install the TRIAGE R package v2, you'll first need to set up the required Python modules within R using the reticulate package.
 There are two main options for this setup: using a Conda environment or a Python virtual environment.
 Details for each option are provided below.

 **Option 1: Using a Conda environment**